If you appreciate 40-hour work weeks, safe working conditions, higher wages, weekends, and a day off today—thank the labor movement. #LaborDay

-You could move west and become a logger, though you’d probably live longer in the mines of West Virginia or on the battlefields of Europe.
+You could move west and become a logger, though you’d probably live longer in the mines of West Virginia or on the ocean.

 You could still be a cowboy, or a cop, or carpenter, none which paid worth a good Goddamn, or offered any benefits, or much in the way of a future.

 Since people got sick and injured a lot, and most couldn’t afford even rudimentary medical care, many turned to patent medicines.
 The pharmaceutical industry was only loosely regulated, but by 1919 there were some few laws in a handful of states regulating the more outrageous claims for the various elixirs.
 The big medicine shows were gone, but there were still plenty of drug store shelves stocked with hundreds of varieties of patent medicines.
 Some were mostly benign, like Coca-Cola.
 And some were downright toxic, like Radithor, made from water and radioactive radium.
 As late as 1917, The Rattlesnake King, Clark Stanley, was still making Stanley’s Snake Oil, a worthless mixture of mineral oil, turpentine, and red pepper, and fleecing sick people out of their money and making them yet sicker (hell, as late as the 1960’s TV’s commercials touted the benefits of smoking for sore throats.
 And, as late as 1970 there were still X-ray foot measuring devices that would give you cancer, in use in a handful of shoe stores across America).

 In 1919, only a few states mandated that your kids attend school, and then only through elementary.

 In the South segregation and Jim Crow Laws were in full force and civil rights were decades away.
 Lynching was as common as sharecropping.

 Women could actually vote in six states.